slb400/Coursera_SaraBayer/README.md

 # Coursera_SaraBayer
-Repository for the Coursera Course uiHTML, CSS and JavaScript for Web Developers
+Repository for the Coursera Course HTML, CSS and JavaScript for Web Developers